 - 1 x hiking shoe

-- 1 x birkenstock or sandal
+- 1 x Birkenstock or sandal

-- 1 x crocs
+- 1 x Crocs or thongs (flip flops)

 Sport 🥋